grip-on-software/agent-config/README.md

 - `key_path` (`IDENTITY_PATH`): The (relative) path in which SSH keys are stored.
-- `visualization_url` (`VISUALIZATION_URL`): URL to link to from the index page of the web UI, when the viewer can see what happens with collected data.
+- `visualization_url` (`VISUALIZATION_URL`): URL to link to from the index page of the web UI, where the viewer can see what happens with collected data.

+Additionally, the following options can be adjusted in order to display different help snippets (example placeholders, information links) in the agent form editor:

+- `jira_url`: The base URL to a JIRA instance where the JIRA boards are found.
+- `quality_report_definition_url`: A URL to a page which displays project definition repository names for the quality report source.
+- `bigboat_placeholder`: An example base URL of a BigBoat instance.
+- `version_control_placeholder`: An example domain name of a version control system, preferably a simple one.
+- `version_control_port_sample`: An example domain name of a version control system including a port number.
+- `jenkins_placeholder`: An example domain name of a Jenkins CI build server.

 ## Building